Nebraska vs. Creighton College Basketball Predictions & Picks - December 3

 Nebraska vs. Creighton Predictions & Picks: Spread, Total - December 3

-Sunday's game features the No. 15 Creighton Bluejays (6-1) and the Nebraska Cornhuskers (7-0) squaring off at Pinnacle Bank Arena in what is expected to be a competitive matchup, with a projected 73-72 victory for Creighton according to our computer prediction.
-Game time is at 4:00 PM ET on December 3.
+Sunday's game that pits the No. 15 Creighton Bluejays (6-1) against the Nebraska Cornhuskers (7-0) at Pinnacle Bank Arena has a good chance to be a close matchup based on our computer prediction, which projects a final score of 73-72 in favor of Creighton.
+Tipoff is at 4:00 PM ET on December 3.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!